kajal1200/project2/README.md

 #New project

-This project was created from local style.S
+This project was created from local style.
+Created by kajal sahani